Rawleenc/ArchCraftsman/README.md

 All other partitions will be formatted in the format you want.

 If you choose to not create a Swap partition, you will be proposed a swapfile of the size you want, called swapfile.
 It will be created and placed at the base of the Root partition.
 If you specify 0 for the swapfile size, no swap will be created.

+Swapfile is not supported on a BTRFS root partition.

 ## Encryption